wwkimball/rspec-puppet-yaml/README.md

 ```

 Note that `let:before:` can specify an Array of global-scope functions to call,
-though it may be simpler to just define a global-scope function which calls all
+though it may be more intuitive to just define a global-scope function which
-of the other functions you need to chain together.
+calls all of the other functions you need to chain together.
+Or not.
+It
+depends on your logic.

 This technique also helps define custom functions for your tests.